Teoroo-CMC/PiNN_lab/README.md

 ## Requirements

-The lab in the form of [Jupyter notebooks](https://jupyter.org/), and is intened for running on [Google Colab](https://colab.research.google.com/).
+The lab in the form of [Jupyter notebooks](https://jupyter.org/), and is intended for running on [Google Colab](https://colab.research.google.com/).

 To run this lab you should have a modern browser, it is recommanded to run the labs with Chrome.
 You also need a Google account to use the Colab.
 If you prefer